TenzingS/Phase-1-Project/README.md

 We are able to search for any cocktail drink and get information such as their image, name, ingredients needed, recipe and are able to like and leave comments in them.

-Will update it once I learn more and add to it.